-A A K S was founded by Akosua Afriyie-Kumi, with the goal of introducing the world to her favorite weaving techniques done by the women of Ghana, while also creating and igniting sustainable jobs within Africa.
-Handcrafted in Ghana, A A K S creates bags in styles that maintain the spirit and durability of their ancestral counterparts characterized by bright, exuberant colors.
+A A K S was founded by Akosua Afriyie-Kumi with the goal of introducing the world to her favorite weaving techniques done by the women of Ghana while also creating and igniting sustainable jobs within Africa.
+Handcrafted in Ghana, A A K S creates bags in styles that maintain the spirit and durability of their ancestral counterparts characterized by bright exuberant colors.

 Alexandria Alli started her passion for fashion at age ten, when she persuaded her mother to let her assist her at her fashion design studio everyday after school.
 At that young age, Alexandria learned a lot about design and running a fashion business.
 At the age of thirteen, her family moved from Nigeria to Atlanta, Georgia and she started her modeling career.
 She modeled for major companies throughout the South.
 As her modeling career advanced, she fell in love with the beauty and glamour of the industry, she fell in love with the classic charm, and she fell in love with the well crafted luxurious items, specifically handbags that she got to wear as a model.
 But she soon realized that most women including herself could not afford the luxurious accessories and clothing that she modeled in magazines and on the runway.

 It all started during the Summer of 2011.
 I had always wanted to learn how to sew, but never made the time to actually learn.
 That August I was in between jobs, and well, finally had the time.
 My grandmother is super handy around the house.
 Upholstering furniture, drapery, clothing, you name it, she could do it.
 So it was very important to me that I learn from her.

 I was playing around on the sewing machine with some scrap fabric she had when I brought up the idea of making a clutch.
 Originally, I loved oversized bags.
 At the time, clutches weren’t a major accessory.
 I could think of the kind of clutch I would want to own, but could never actually find one in stores.
 I wanted a clutch that was unique, large in size and lined with something fun.
 Statement making to be exact.
 Well my grandmother was more than happy to teach me.
 She even took me to a local fabric store where I picked out some fabrics, printed linings and matching zippers.
 It took me over 3 hours to make my very first clutch.
 It was definitely a learning process, but I enjoyed it.

-(More Info)
+Minku, founded in 2011, specializes in leather bags, luggage, and notebooks for men and women.
 Minku founder Kunmi Otitoju was on a computer science research and consultancy journey when she rediscovered her love for making things by hand.

 Born in Lagos, Nigeria, she holds a Masters degree in Computer Science from Virginia Tech (2007) and graduated summa cum laude with a Computer Science Bachelors degree from Howard University in 2005.
 A teaching assistant while at Virginia Tech, she also worked as an information architect/user experience designer upon graduation.
 Prior to these, she attended high school at Queen’s College, Lagos.
 There, she won the fine art prize every year.
-(More Info)